 After Hurricane Sandy, The Wetlands Institute constructed an elevated walkway over the marsh to enhance education opportunities and expanded monitoring programs that include detailed marsh elevation measurement stations to understand the impacts of rising sea level on local coastal resiliency.
 The Wetlands Institute works with multi-partner teams to test experimental techniques in marsh restoration, habitat enhancement and creation to stabilize natural areas and help stressed and declining animal populations.

-The Wetlands Institute is planning celebrations throughout the year including a weekend-long open house and celebration in June and free admissions days on the first Wednesday of June, July, August and September.
+The Wetlands Institute is planning celebrations throughout the year including a weekend-long open house and celebration in June and free admissions days on the first Wednesday of June, July, August and September of 2019.